samodom/UIKitSwagger/README.md

 **Equality:**
 Compare two constraints with respect to the items, attributes, relation, multiplier and constant.
 It even tries the reverse of one operand to truly determine equivalency.
+In addition, the `==*` operator can be used to compare constraints for extended equivalency by comparing constraint priorities and identifiers.